 Through education and advocacy, our mission is to assist our island in becoming more sustainable by using socially and environmentally responsible, renewable alternatives to fossil fuel.
 Phone: 808-639-8161

 The Baby Hui Kauai Coordinator can help parents build a peer network of nurturing support.
 The Baby Hui helps parents of infants and toddlers (birth to three) gain the knowledge and confidence they need to meet the challenges ahead.
 Weekly neighborhood based peer-support groups, led by trained volunteers, are held in Kauai homes, parks, and schools.
 These are designed to: reduce isolation, burnout, depression; build lasting friendships between families; offer a nonjudgmental setting for questions and concerns; promote highly effective positive parenting strategies; help parents navigate changing roles, relationships,; and supply information about community support services.
 Phone: 808-635-4242

-Boys & Girls Club of Hawaii (BGCH) is a non-profit organization dedicated to inspiring Hawaii's youth to become resonsible citizens.
-BGCH currently operates 12 sites on Oahu and Kauai, where members can access a multitude of programs and services at no charge.
-Known as the Positive Place for Kids, BGCH-Kauai's clubhouses in Waimea and Kapaa, and outreach sites in Anahola, Kalaheo and Lihue provide guidance-oriented character development programs for children 7-17 years old.
-Annual membership is $1.
-Phone: 808-632-0009
+Boys & Girls Club of Hawaii (BGCH-Kauai) is a non-profit organization dedicated to inspiring Hawaii's youth to become responsible citizens.
+BGCH currently operates 12 sites on Oahu and Kauai, where members can access a multitude of programs and services.
+Known as the Positive Place for Kids, BGCH-Kauai's Clubhouses in Waimea, Kekaha, Kapaa, Lihue provide guidance-oriented character development programs for children 7-17 years old.
+Annual membership is $25.
+Phone: 808-346-4683 or 808-245-2210.

 |County of Kauai Office of Economic Development: Kauai Film Commission|